Here's exactly how Death Wish Chocolate was created, from bean to bar

 Ethereal Confections out of Illinois sources cacao beans from around the world, working with partners that use 100% organic ingredients and fair treatment and pay for their employees.
 So when we were sourcing chocolate makers, we knew they'd be a good fit.

-In the upcoming weeks, we're releasing a Death Wish Coffee Chocolate Bar with an imprinted skull and crossbones and our coffee, of course.
+Before Valentine's Day, we're re-releasing Death Wish Coffee Chocolate Bars with an imprinted skull and crossbones and our coffee, of course.
 But their process goes far beyond adding our coffee into their delicious chocolate.

 They use "bean to bar," which means they source the best cocoa from around the world.
 Currently, they source from Central and South America, specifically Haiti, The Dominican Republic, Guatemala, and Ecuador.